noveogroup/android-logger/README.md

 If you want to use Android Logger in your Android application you need to do just the following simple steps:

- - You can use LoggerManager.LOG for debugging purposes.

-For example:

-    import static com.noveogroup.android.log.LoggerManager.LOG;

-    public class Bar {

-      public void foo() {
-        // debugging messages are not managed by configuration
-        // they will be printed with tag "XXX" without any filtering LOG.i("debugging message");
-      }

-    }

  - Add Android Logger as a library.

  - You need to configure Android Logger